cockroachdb/docs/cockroachcloud/connect-to-a-free-cluster.md

     - Select the **Database** you want to connect to.
     - Click **Next**.

-1. Select a connection method (the instructions below will adjust accordingly):
+1. Select a connection method (the instructions in Step 2 below will adjust accordingly):

     <div class="filters clearfix">
         <button class="filter-button page-level" data-scope="command-line">Command line</button>